Kyleena Side Effects

 Generic Name: levonorgestrel

-Note: This page contains information about the side effects of levonorgestrel.
-Some of the dosage forms included on this document may not apply to the brand name Kyleena.
+Note: This document contains side effect information about levonorgestrel.
+Some of the dosage forms listed on this page may not apply to the brand name Kyleena.

 For the Consumer